Already in his jammies* for the night, Ian is soooo happy

 Ian tells me that the rat that he chased out of our yard a couple of months ago after numerous rounds of garden destruction, is back.
 I still haven’t seen him but my most amazing hunter’s nose doesn’t lie.

 I started giving Ian some monitored time outside ‘without’ his helmet, although tail still wrapped and wearing his pants.
 Absolutely awesome!
-He was excitedly wound way up there so as long as he could be outside he didn’t even care about his helmet either.
+He was excitedly wound so far up there that as long as he could be outside he didn’t even care about his helmet either.
 But I cared.
-He would run so fast it was too risky that he’d snag the helmet and break his neck.
+He would run so fast around the yard it was too risky that he’d clip the helmet on the corner of something, like a tree trunk, fencing, wood stack or perhaps the straw bales and break his neck.

-It’s now been 5 days since “The Return”, Ian has spent most of his days outside patrolling and monitoring the back yard on high alert.
+It’s now been 5 days since “The🐀 Returns”.
+Ian has spent most of his days outside patrolling and monitoring the back yard on high alert.
 Today I’m celebrating as he even got a few hours completely naked.
 Holy cow!
 Is this what a normal day in our house is like?
 I almost couldn’t believe it.
 He was so happy and I was so happy too!

 I have refused to take pictures of his tail so I can’t show progress.
 I don’t need any more memories, it’s all stamped pretty clearly in my brain.
 I can update though to say his tail is very tender, no hair on the end for any wagging protection and still with a few fragile scabs.
 It was a challenge to maneuver and corral him in the house so he didn’t wack it hard enough on anything to cause it to split open again.
-All the while his is trying to do his excited wagging and tell rat stories.
-He does have a minor wound on his front paw he’s re-aggravated from the licking he did to distract himself 🤦🏼♀️, but we are so close, I can clearly see the light! 😃
+All the while he is trying to excitedly wag and tell rat stories.
+He does have a minor wound on his front paw he’s re-aggravated from the licking he did to distract himself from his tail, but we are so close, I can clearly see the light! 😀

 I’d love to know what lessons you’ve learned from your dog(s), please share!
 I’m also looking into writing a collaborative book compiling these stories, so if you have one you’d like to share in this book, be sure to let me know!
-I’ll keep you on my list as I start collecting all the stories to include.
+I’ll keep you on my list as I start collecting all the stories.

-Here is Ian, crashed out after a night patrolling.
+Here is Ian, crashed out after a night 🐀 patrolling.
 Still wearing his pants, he finally called it quits for the night and came inside but now no longer focused on rats, he started licking his paw again.
-Sad to have to put his helmet back on again, while sporting a cheery face and telling Ian how great he is….instead I grabbed a blanket and covered him up, paw included, gave him lots of love 🤗 and kisses, hoping if he couldn’t see his paw he would realize he was exhausted and take a nap.
-It worked! 😇
+Sad to have to put his helmet back on again, while sporting a cheery face and telling Ian how great he is….instead I grabbed a blanket and covered him up, paw included, gave him lots of love 😘 and kisses, hoping if he couldn’t see his paw he would forget about it and realize he was exhausted and take a nap.
+It worked!!

 •Be careful not to be generous with the coconut oil, otherwise it will overpower the caramel flavor.